Sitecore/developer-portal/data/markdown/pages/learn/getting-started/marketplace/hackerspace-workshop/usecase-image-generator-ai.md

 - ✅ Registered app in Developer Studio (choose **Page context panel** extension point)
 - ✅ App installed in your assigned environment
 - ✅ Blok and Docs MCP configured in your IDE
-- ✅ Marketplace app running locally at `http://localhost:3000`
+- ✅ Custom app running locally at `http://localhost:3000`

 Key features built with AI assistance:
 - Auto-detects page `displayName` from Sitecore context